Spit Restraint Device™ Instructor Qualification Program – Coming 2022

 Delivery formats: Virtually Instructor-Led (live) or ON-DEMAND.

 Length: Approximately 4 hours.

-Cost: $95 per person.
+Cost: TBA.
 Includes lesson guide, Learner Companion™, reprinted articles, sample User-Level assessment, microlearning videos, and qualification certificate after successfully completion of an online assessment and spit mask demonstration video.